 2005-2009: BSc Zoology, University of St Andrews, UK

-I am a behavioural ecologist with broad interests in maternal investment, maternal effects, mating systems, and cooperation.
+I am a behavioural and evolutionary ecologist with broad interests in maternal investment, maternal effects, mating systems, and cooperation.

 I am currently a postdoctoral research fellow in the labs of Michael Sheriff and Tracy Langkilde at Penn State University.
-My work will be based jointly in the Departments of Ecosystem Science & Management, and Biology.
-I will be investigating the effects of maternal stress on offspring in eastern fence lizards – in particular the stress associated with invasive fire ants – in the south-eastern US.
+My work is based jointly in the Departments of Ecosystem Science & Management, and Biology.
+I am investigating the effects of maternal predator stress on offspring in eastern fence lizards – in particular the stress associated with invasive fire ants – and snowshoe hares.

 I completed a PhD under the supervision of Professor Tim Clutton-Brock at the University of Cambridge looking at helper investment in offspring through allonursing in the Kalahari meerkat.
 Find out more about this research here.

-More recently, I have been a postdoctoral research associate in the Department of Zoology at the University of Cambridge, working with Dr Rose Thorogood on how dietary supplementation might influence maternal reproductive strategies with regards to incubation behaviour and hatching spread.
+More recently, I was a postdoctoral research associate in the Department of Zoology at the University of Cambridge, working with Dr Rose Thorogood on how dietary supplementation might influence maternal reproductive strategies with regards to incubation behaviour and hatching spread.

 I was born in South Africa, but have grown up on the beautiful west coast of Scotland.
-Unsurprisingly this background has given me a love of wild places, and wild animals that I love to share via my writing.
+Unsurprisingly this background has given me a love of wild places and wild animals that I love to share via my writing.
 The amazing quirks of nature and science gives me lots of inspiration.
 See my blog for writing on current research, including my own.
-I also write for other, non-scientific, publications, and for the BlueSci Zoology blog.
+I also write for other, non-scientific, publications.

 You can contact me at kirstyjmacleod [at] gmail [dot] com.